ivardb/Astar-OD-ID/README.md

-This code based was used to research extending A*-ID-OD with matching.
+This code base was used to research extending A*-ID-OD with matching.
 The paper for this can be found here: TODO
-Version TODO was used for this paper.

-# MAPFM - A* - ID OD
+# MAPFM with A*-ID-OD
-A*-ID-OD for matching is an extension of A*-ID-OD made to solve Multi-Agent Path Finding problems with matching.
+A*-ID-OD for matching is an extension of A*-ID-OD made to solve Multi-Agent Pathfinding problems with matching.
 This implementation was made for the purpose of comparing it to other algorithms that try and solve the same problem, namely EPEA*, M*, CBM and ICTS.